1. Introduction#

 The chunks are replaced by the outputs they yield.

-This book is a showcase of such an approach: all the results, including Figure 2.3 and the above “Hello, World”, were generated programmatically.
-Thanks to its being written in the highly universal Markdown language, it could be easily converted to a single PDF document as well as the whole website.
-Tools like pandoc and docutils facilitate such operations.
+This book is a showcase of such an approach: all the results, including Figure 2.3 and the message about busy hovercrafts, were generated programmatically.
+Thanks to its being written in the highly universal Markdown language, it could be converted to a single PDF document as well as the whole website.
+This was facilitated by tools like pandoc and docutils.

 (**)